NFL's 32 top surprises, and rating whether each will continue

 The surprise: Ryan Fitzpatrick's deep-ball success.

 The verdict: REAL.
 Fitzpatrick has hit seven of his nine throws of 20-plus air yards so far, and he is averaging 17.1 yards per completion, the most in the league.
-His completion percentage has also shot up despite averaging 13.4 yards per attempt -- he's completing 78.7 percent of his passes, up from his career mark of 60.0.
+His completion percentage also has shot up despite averaging 13.4 yards per attempt -- he's completing 78.7 percent of his passes, up from his career mark of 60.0.
 The Bucs also are much more effective scoring, with eight touchdown passes and one rushing touchdown.
 At this point last season, they had just one passing touchdown and one rushing touchdown.
-How long the Bucs can keep this up depends on whether or not Fitzpatrick will get the chance to keep playing -- presumed starter Jameis Winston returns from his three-game suspension next week. -- Jenna Laine
+How long the Bucs can keep this up depends on whether Fitzpatrick will get the chance to keep playing -- presumed starter Jameis Winston returns from his three-game suspension next week. -- Jenna Laine

 NFC WEST